dimiderv/VLSI_Systems/README.md

 # VLSI_Systems

+## NOTE: RAM file was written by the lab team and was uploaded to make project easier to understand.
+It is not my code.

 The following projects were developed on Altera Cyclone II FPGA and System Verilog their implementation.
 These projects are: <br />
 * VGA protocol.